 Apart from the actual pain, severe arm and leg injuries can disrupt your ability to work, care for your family, and enjoy your daily life.
-If you or a loved one has suffered a severe fracture, crush injury, or amputation due to someone else’s negligence, you need a Los Angeles arm and leg injury lawyer who understands the long-term impact of your trauma.
+If you or a loved one has suffered a severe fracture, crush injury, or amputation due to someone else’s negligence, you may wish to speak with a Los Angeles arm and leg injury lawyer who understands the long-term impact of your trauma.

-At Jacoby and Meyers, we have spent over 50 years of experience protecting the rights of injured Californians.
+At Jacoby and Meyers, we have more than 50 years of experience representing injured Californians.

-- Proven Legacy: Since founding the firm in 1972, we have redefined personal injury law to serve you better.
+- Proven Legacy: Since founding the firm in 1972, we have handled personal injury matters for Californians.

-- Our Promise: We operate on a contingency-fee basis, meaning you won’t pay any attorney fees unless we win your case.
+- Contingency Fee Basis: We operate on a contingency-fee basis, meaning attorney fees may depend on the outcome of the case.

 Serious Representation for Serious Injuries

 Jacoby & Meyers is not a new firm learning the ropes.
-With 14 locations across California and a half-century of litigation experience, we handle severe personal injury cases with the resources and tenacity required to take on major insurance carriers.
-We are serious lawyers for severe cases.
+With 14 locations across California and a half-century of litigation experience, we handle severe personal injury cases with the resources required to take on major insurance carriers.

 Can I Afford an Arm and Leg Injury Attorney?

-A common concern for accident victims is the cost of high-quality legal representation.
-At a time when you may be losing wages, the idea of paying a lawyer by the hour is impossible.
+A common concern for accident victims is the cost of legal representation.
+At a time when you may be losing wages, the idea of paying a lawyer by the hour may feel impossible.

-At Jacoby & Meyers, we believe justice should be accessible to everyone, regardless of their financial situation.
+At Jacoby & Meyers, we believe legal representation should be accessible regardless of financial situation.
 We work on a contingency fee basis.

 - No Upfront Costs: You do not pay a retainer fee to start your case.